goodside/bash_utils/README.md

 # bash_utils
-Miscellaneous bash utilities I've written for myself.
+Miscellaneous MIT-licensed bash utilities I've collected or written for myself.

+## Design goals

+Bash is [not a good choice](https://stackoverflow.com/a/11369935) for writing any substantial piece of software, with very few exceptions.
+This project targets those exceptions and tries to make them less unwieldy.

+Functionality I'm thinking about:
+- Environment/library management and debugging
+- Tools for making `source`-able scripts that are easy to reason about
+- Interactive-mode convenience functions

 ## Install